Gerseneck/weaponmasterresources/README.md

 To install this resource pack, download the zip file from the [releases tab](https://github.com/Gerseneck/weaponmasterresources/releases) and paste it in the `.minecraft/resourcepacks` folder.

+Pack made for 1.18.2+.
+If minecraft complains that pack is made for older versions, just ignore it and continue.

 # Licence

 This project is licensed under the terms and conditions of Creative Commons Attribution 4.0 License.